rishabhpandey30/cipher-practice-question/README.md

 Q3
 Style your Day 1 HTML page using CSS: add background color and change the text color of the heading.

+Q4
+Create a CSS class .card that adds a border, padding, and shadow.
+Apply it to a div with some text.